 - Parts 5–19 deal with general hazards found in a number of workplaces, usually higher-hazard operations.
 Topics include the safe use of chemicals, confined space entry procedures, guarding of machinery and the use of mobile equipment.
 In many workplaces, including office environments, only a small portion of these requirements may apply.

-- Parts 20–32 deal with requirements that apply to specific industries — such as forestry, oil and gas, and construction — or to specific hazardous activities — such as blasting and diving.
-The last two Parts cover firefighting, and evacuation and rescue, and Part 34 covers rope access.
+- Parts 20–30 deal with requirements that apply to specific industries — such as forestry, oil and gas, and construction — or to specific hazardous activities — such as blasting and diving.
+Part 31 covers firefighting, Part 32 covers evacuation and rescue, and Part 34 covers rope access.